moodle-an-hochschulen/moodle-local_staticpage/README.md

 ### 4. Force login

 With this setting, you can configure local_staticpage to only serve static pages to logged in users or also to service static pages non-logged in visitors.

 This behaviour can be set specifically for static pages or can be set to respect Moodle's global forcelogin ($CFG->forcelogin) setting.

+### 5. Process Content

+In this section, you can configure if Moodle filters should be processed when serving a static page's content.
+You can use local_staticpage completely without multilanguage or filter support.
+But when you need multilanguage or filter support, you can set this setting to yes and make use in your static page files of any Moodle filter which is enabled on system level.
+Please see https://docs.moodle.org/en/Filters or https://docs.moodle.org/en/Multi-language_content_filter for details.

+In this section, you can also configure if the static page's HTML code should be cleaned.
+If this setting is set to yes, local_staticpage will use a Moodle library function to remove unclean HTML code and special tags like `<iframe>`.
+If this setting is set to no, local_staticpage will trust the HTML code in your static page's file and will just pass it on to the browser.

 Creating static page documents